aLifveForms/surrogate-witch/README.md

 ## Script

 Each line in a script is a command to the client display system.
 This means that everything for a certain slide must be on one line.
-The first word of line in script determines what type of command or content:
+The first word of line in script determines what type of command or content.
+Example script may look like this:

+    hi
+    2000ms
+    audio /client/files/file.mp3 wait
+    /client/files/image.jpg

+The example first shows the message "hi", after 2 seconds starts a mp3 file and waits for audio file to finish before moving to last line where an image is shown.

 ### Basic commands
 * `https://...url...`